 Accept multiple payment methods

-Today, only 27% of purchases are made with cash.
-One in five people in the United States do not regularly carry cash, and an additional 40% carry less than $20 at any given time.
+In this day and age, fewer and fewer purchases are made with cash.
 That means that most people rely on credit cards.
 So if you set up events that require you to handle check-out and sales, you must be able to accept credit cards as well as cash, debit cards, checks, and PayPal.
-Many vendors provide free card readers for your smartphone or tablet, and businesses like Shopify make it possible for you to expand into cashless markets.
+Many vendors provide free card readers for your smartphone or tablet.